Dolmen - Structures of Time

 Oil on Canvas

 Dolmen IV - History persists not as narrative, but as residue.
-These works carry cultural memory within their surfaces, where identity appears through layering, fracture and erasure.
-What remains is not fixed, but continually reshaped by time
+These works carry cultural memory through layering, fracture and repetition, where identity remains in continual transformation rather than fixed form.

 Kaan Ege Onal - Hattusa's Vision